istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Data plane

+Unlike istiod, Istio gateways do not run revision-specific instances, but are instead in-place upgraded to use the new control plane revision.
-Unlike Istiod, installing the new revision has in place upgraded all the Istio gateway pods and services, which are automatically configured to point to the 'istiod-canary' control plane.
-To verify that the `istio-ingress` gateway pod are using the `istiod-canary` service corresponding to the `canary` revision, select one newly created `istio-ingress` pod and use the following command:
+You can verify that the `istio-ingress` gateway is using the `canary` revision by running the following command:

 {{< text bash >}}
 $ istioctl proxy-config endpoints $(kubectl -n istio-system get pod -l app=istio-ingressgateway -o jsonpath='{.items..metadata.name}').istio-system --cluster xds-grpc -ojson | grep hostname